-A fixed rent determined for each unit size based on a market analysis of comparable units.
-Flat rents for most public housing units are established at 70% of the Section 8 Fair Market Rent Levels.
-The Flat rent amount by bedroom size will be reviewed yearly each October and if there is a significant change the new rent will become effective each 1st of April.
+The Flat rent amount by bedroom size will be reviewed yearly each October and if there is a significant change the new rent will become effective by 1st of January.
 The BHA will maintain a current listing of its flat rent schedule as an appendix to the BHA Rent Manual and will provide this list to residents at least annually as part of the TSR process.

-A. Financial Hardship: Residents who choose flat rents may request to change to an income-based rent at any time if the family is unable to

-- pay the flat rent because of financial hardship.
+- A. Financial Hardship: Residents who choose flat rents may request to change to an income-based rent at any time if the family is unable to pay the flat rent because of financial hardship.
 A financial hardship exists for these purposes when a family's income is reduced or their deductions are increased to the extent that an income-based rent is lower than the flat rent. - B. Annual Recertifications: Residents who choose flat rents will be asked to update their family information every year, but will only have to recertify income verification once every three years.